suhuiii/xv6-os-engineering/labnotes/lab1_notes.md

    0x7c2d:	ljmp   $0x8,$0x7c32	// far jump to $protcseg which sets %cs to the code descriptor entry in gdt - This is one of the only ways to change the cs register which needs to be done to activate protected mode. (the other ways to change cs are far call, far return and interrupt return).
 ```

-2. What is the last instruction of the boot loader executed, and what is the first instruction of the kernel it just loaded?
+**Question 2.** What is the last instruction of the boot loader executed, and what is the first instruction of the kernel it just loaded?

 Boot.S calls bootmain.c  which is responsible for loading a kernel from an IDE disk into memory and executing it.